brightway-lca/bw_recipe_2016/README.md

 ### Single score

 Note that the ReCiPe 2016 report does not provide aggregation weights for a single score indicator.
-Weights were taken from
+Weights were taken from the Stepwise LCIA method, and adjusted from global species extinction to regional species extinction for one year by dividing by 1000.
+See [this notebook](https://github.com/brightway-lca/bw_recipe_2016/blob/master/dev/Calculation%20of%20single%20score%20endpoint%20weights.ipynb) to see the relative weights of each input indicator for every activity in ecoinvent 3.6, cutoff system model.

 * ('ReCiPe 2016', 'v1.1 (20180117)', 'Endpoint', 'Weighted single score', 'Aggregated', 'Egalitarian')
 * ('ReCiPe 2016', 'v1.1 (20180117)', 'Endpoint', 'Weighted single score', 'Aggregated', 'Hierarchist')